 Hello, and welcome to 5:4 – a blog devoted to the most interesting, innovative and impressive music of our time

 For the most part, 5:4 goes wherever i feel like taking it, depending on which particular whim i’m presently entertaining, but you will find a number of regular items on the blog:

 - Reviews of newly-premièred pieces occur prominently, usually together with an off-air recording in FLAC format.
 Throughout the summer, all of the premières at the BBC Proms concert series are featured, and the Huddersfield Contemporary Music Festival receives special attention in late November.
 A summary of all the contemporary pieces reviewed on 5:4 can be found on The List.

 - Retrospectives of particular composers, bands, works or albums.

 - Mix tapes, each exploring a particular theme.

-As stated at the outset, 5:4 is a celebration of interesting, innovative and impressive music so, for the most part, music i personally dislike is not usually discussed here (the best way of responding to bad music, after all, usually being to ignore it).
+As stated at the outset, 5:4 is a celebration of interesting, innovative and impressive music so, for the most part, music i personally dislike is not usually discussed here.
 However, if and when music of more questionable quality occurs as part of a larger review or series of articles, that fact will not go unnoticed.
 Far from it. i think these lines of Berlioz (from his Memoirs) sum things up nicely:

 …I can at least say that never for any consideration whatever have I been put off expressing in the most ungrudging terms what I feel about works or artists that I admire. […] Indeed, the sole compensation that journalism offers me for all its torments is the scope it gives to my passion for the true, the great, the beautiful, wherever they exist.